Nooralhaq Nasimi: Career

-Upon his arrival to the UK, Dr Nasimi studied English at Lewisham College in 2000 - he realised language was the first barrier for many refugees and migrants.
+Upon his arrival to the UK, Nasimi studied English at Lewisham College in 2000 - he realised language was the first barrier for many refugees and migrants.
 Inspired by the difficulties he faced integrating into British society and learning the English language, Nasimi established the Afghanistan and Central Asian Association in Lewisham in 2001.
 The charity is dedicated to helping refugees integrate and has since expanded to operate across London, offering services including language support, legal aid, a women's educational project and supplementary education programmes for child refugees.
 The organisation also has an established ESOL (English for Speakers of Other Languages) for Integration Programme, which runs across their offices and virtually.
 The ACAA has also partnered with UK Job Centres and colleges to assist those searching for employment.
 Collaborating with the UK government on multiple occasions, other projects have included a home-office funded programme aiming to tackle extremism by providing workshops for members of the muslim community, and a project in partnership with the Ministry of Justice to reduce reoffending rates by supporting vulnerable people recently released from prison.
 With the return of the Taliban to Afghanistan in 2021 the ACAA became a frontline help point for refugees and asylum seekers arriving in the UK, its capacity growing hugely due to the situation, and the organisation also became a central contact point for British media in relation to the Afghan crisis.
 Shortly following the crisis, ACAA served an important role in providing evidence to the Foreign Affairs Committee enquiry and advising UK policy towards Afghanistan.

 In 2018 Nasimi accepted the Queens Award for Voluntary Service on behalf of the ACAA for their work supporting refugees in London and was awarded the British Citizen Award for Volunteering and Charitable Giving in 2020.
 He was also shortlisted for Charity Executive of the Year for the Third Sector Awards in 2024.